WELCOME TO FORA'S VOLUNTEER PORTAL!

 FORA breaks this cycle of despair.
 Led by a child developmental psychologist who specializes in academic reform, FORA provides the educational scaffolding needed for these children to succeed at school and in life.
 In our first year, 2019, we worked with 30 students with a two-to-one student-teacher ratio, and we had amazing, statistically significant, results.
 More importantly, we treated these students as individuals and with patience and respect, demonstrating to them how much we value them and how much confidence we have that they will not only thrive in the United States but that they will make this nation even stronger.
 With success comes challenges.
 As news of FORA spread, our waitlist grew to more than 50 students, and we had to shut down our waitlist within a month of opening.

 COVID-19 recently hit the whole world hard, and our refugee students are now again physically isolated, reminding many of their time in the refugee camps.
 We decided that we needed to "step up" in ways we had not before imagined.
 So we put out a call for volunteers and were successful, allowing us to pair all of our 2019 students with online tutors, using pedagogically sound reading and math software platforms.
 However, we also felt that given the extremely negative impact of isolation on newly-arrived refugee children that it was also imperative to start taking children who were on our waitlist.
-So, since April 2020, because of additional volunteers like you, we have been able to take an additional 30 students and are now up to 60 students who receive online one-on-tutoring every weekday.
+So, since April 2020, because of additional volunteers like you, we have been able to take an additional 30 students and are now up to 60 students who receive one-on-one tutoring every weekday.

 However, we can do even more but need additional tutors.
 Every additional tutor is another refugee child who receives either math or reading instruction!
 If you can read or do basic math, you are ready to do this.
 Do not be shy.
 Be bold and dare making a difference in a child's life.